ONEARMY/project-kamp-academy/docs/basekamp/solar.md

 title: Add solar power
 ---

 Connecting a piece of land to the grid can be expensive if it is not yet connected, sometimes depeding on your needs, having a solar setup can be better.
-Below is how a solar system was setup at Project Kamp
+Below is how a solar system was setup at Project Kamp.

 # Setting up an offgrid solar system